-Wooden guitars and basses require a stable moisture content in order to remain healthy.
-The nature of their design is such that Acoustic guitars are especially vulnerable.
+While all guitars and basses are subject to damage as a result of humidity changes, acoustic guitars are especially vulnerable.
+Due to their fragile design, they require a stable moisture content in order to remain healthy.
 Instruments are the most stable when maintained at between 40-50% relative humidity (RH).
 In many climates, this will take a bit of effort to achieve.

 Improper care can lead to:

 Common Signs of Humidity Issues:

 These are all largely preventable issues that you and your guitars need not experience.

 Here in the northeast, winter can be an especially dangerous season for your prized instruments.
 The colder months always keep our shop extra busy with dry guitars.
 Most of these visits could be avoided if players would educate themselves on the effects of humidity (water vapor), or lack there of, on their instrument.

 The primary danger of winter weather comes not from the cold directly, but from the low humidity that comes with it.
 Cold air holds less moisture than warm air.
 To make matters worse, the heating systems we use to keep our houses warm remove humidity as a byproduct.
 This lack of humidity is the same reason we get dry skin and chapped lips; Dry air has a similarly negative effect on the wood used to craft musical instruments.
 In a heated household, it is not uncommon for the relative humidity to drop below 20%.
 This dryness can utterly destroy wooden instruments, rendering them unplayable.